 Research and determine if content already exists on the topic you are considering.
 Would it be better to work with a previous learning asset manager to update that information?

-Conduct at least two reviews with appropriate workflow learning regional reps and SMEs from your topic area.
+Conduct at least two reviews with appropriate user experience learning regional reps and SMEs from your topic area.
 The first review should be a design review for brainstorming ideas and validating proposed content.
 The design review should include the content approver from the topic area so they can provide input and allow you to remediate any concerns early on prior to detailed development.
 The final review should be a quality review to validate the accuracy of the content, 508 compatibility and public releasability.
 The quality review should also include the appropriate content approver which will allow them to ask questions and prepare them to quickly approve your content within the system.

 Assign relevant content metadata that will help colleagues find the content that is relevant to their job or tasks.